bgarate/Evolution/README.md

 ## What is Singular.Evolution?

-Singular.Evolution or simply Evolution is an Evolutionary Computation Framework written in C# compatible with Microsoft .NET and Mono frameworks 3.5 and up.
+Singular.Evolution or simply Evolution is an Evolutionary Computation Framework written in C# compatible with Microsoft .NET(3.5 and up) and Mono.
 It was designed to be flexible and powerful.
-It offers a declarative style interface and modern architecture.
+It offers a declarative style interface and modern design patterns.

 ## Architecture

 ### Engine

 The engine is responsible for providing the runtime environment.
-After the algorithm has been defined, the engine is responsible of running and keep the state of the evolution.
+After the algorithm has been defined, the engine runs and keeps the state of the evolution.

 ### Algorithm